rakshit47/Backend/README.md

 # Challenge Task 1

- These files are for the challenge provided by Deep Thought asa test.
+ These files are for the challenge provided by Deep Thought as a test.

  ## Available Scripts